generationtech/rust-RustyToolbox/rustynail/README.md

 # RustyNail

-Monitor Steam for Rust server updates and initiate a Rust server to update itself
+Monitor Steam for Rust server updates and notify a Rust server to update itself

 #### Usage: